"A true leader has the confidence to stand alone and the courage to make tough decisions."

 Popularity seeking: Avoiding tough decisions to stay liked.
 True leadership sometimes requires unpopular choices.
 It serves the good, not the leader's ego.

-Heroic individualism: Trying to do everything yourself.
+Heroic individualism: Trying to do everything ourselves.
 True leadership builds capacity in others.
 The whole achieves more than the individual.

 Position without responsibility: Wanting the title, not the accountability.
 True leadership takes responsibility for results.